Gangs in the Los Angeles County Sheriff's Department: History

-Montgomery HS prior to the lawsuits filed against LASD gangs by teenage girls.

 As of March 2022, there are at least 18 known deputy gangs within the Los Angeles County Sheriff's Department.

 Activities

 Deputy gangs have been known to purposefully injure or kill civilians, plant or fabricate evidence, commit perjury, retaliate against deputies not in a gang or those who do not condone the actions of the gangs, and condone similar actions by other deputies, among other things.
 Some stations, such as the East Los Angeles Station, were essentially operated by a deputy gang.
 A lawsuit filed by eight deputies and the American Civil Liberties Union alleged that the Banditos "controls the East Los Angeles station like inmates running a prison yard."
 Promotions, working hours, and time off were also alleged to be determined by deputy gang leaders known as shot-callers.

-Police corruption is another practice of deputy gangs.
-For example, after Sheriff Lee Baca appointed Paul Tanaka, a Lynwood Viking, as Undersheriff, he promoted other deputy gang members to high ranking positions within the sheriff's department in exchange for money, including Deputy Charles McDaniel.
-McDaniel later admitted under oath that he had been tattooed as a member of the 3000 Boys.

 Besides corruption, gangs have proliferated with a far greater prominence in correctional facilities.
 Such examples include gangs such as the 3000 Boys in the Men's Central Jail, named so due to the gang originated from deputies assigned to guard the 3000 level of the jail.
 The 3000 Boys may be the largest deputy gang within the Los Angeles County Sheriffs Department.
 Members of the deputy gangs are tattooed with a "III" on their calf (roman numeral for 3).
 The tattoo is earned from using excessive force against an inmate then filing a false report thereafter.